composewell/packcheck/README.md

 permission.
 It will also install ghc via stack when using stack build and you do not have a ghc in PATH or if it is not suitable for building your package.
 When using a cabal build it initiates a cabal update.

+For stack builds you can use GHCVER as well.
+This will mean a preference will be given to the compiler in the PATH but if the compiler in the PATH is not suitable for the given RESOLVER then stack may choose another compiler if already installed by stack (it will not install though when GHCVER is specified).

+You can use stack installed GHC for cabal builds by specifying a RESOLVER for BUILD type cabal.
+For cabal builds you cannot use RESOLVER and GHCVER at the same time.

 ### Generate and unpack source distribution